bthate/obot/README.rst

 README
 ######

-OBOT is a IRC/XMPP bot you can use to display RSS feeds, uses a timestamped JSON file backend to provide persistence, makes it possible to program your own module enabling your own commands, is in the Public Domain and contains no copyright or LICENSE.
+OBOT is a IRC bot you can use to display RSS feeds, uses a timestamped JSON file backend to provide persistence, makes it possible to program your own module enabling your own commands, is in the Public Domain and contains no copyright or LICENSE.